Online Search with Predictions: Pareto-optimal Algorithm and its Applications in Energy Markets: Introduction

-The classic online algorithms designed purely with guarantees of worst-case performance tend to ignore predictions outright and have underwhelming performance in common average-case scenarios.
-In practice, however, for most application scenarios, abundant historical data could be leveraged into machine learning (ML) tools for generating some predictions of the unknown future input, e.g., prices in $k$-search.
-The possibility of leveraging ML predictions in algorithm design has led to the recent development of learning-augmented online algorithms~\cite{lykouris2018,purohit2018}, where the goal is to leverage predictions to improve the performance when predictions are accurate and preserve the robust worst-case guarantees when facing erroneous ML predictions.
-This high-level idea led to revisiting a wide range of online problems, including but not limited to caching \cite{lykouris2018}, rent-or-buy problems \cite{purohit2018,wei2020,gollapudi2019,lee2021}, facility location \cite{fotakis2021,jiang2021}, secretary matching \cite{antoniadis2020secretary,dutting2021}, metrical task systems \cite{antoniadis2020metric}, scheduling~\cite{bampis-scheduling,AngelopoulosAAAI}, and bin packing \cite{angelopoulos-binpacking,zeynali-online}.
+The classic online algorithms designed purely with guarantees of the worst-case performance tend to ignore predictions outright, and thus they often have poor performance in common average-case scenarios.
+In practice, however, for most application scenarios, abundant historical data could be leveraged by machine learning (ML) tools for generating some predictions of the unknown future input, e.g., prices in $k$-search.
+The possibility of incorporating ML predictions in algorithmic design has led to the recent development of learning-augmented online algorithms~\cite{lykouris2018,purohit2018}, where the goal is to leverage predictions to improve the performance when predictions are accurate and preserve the robust worst-case guarantees when facing erroneous ML predictions.
+This high-level idea has led researchers to revisit a wide range of online problems, including but not limited to caching \cite{lykouris2018}, rent-or-buy problems \cite{purohit2018,wei2020,gollapudi2019,lee2021}, facility location \cite{fotakis2021,jiang2021}, secretary matching \cite{antoniadis2020secretary,dutting2021}, metrical task systems \cite{antoniadis2020metric}, and bin packing \cite{angelopoulos-binpacking,zeynali-online}.

-Motivated by the above direction of online algorithms with predictions, this paper aims to design the learning-augmented online algorithms for the $k$-search problem.
-This goal is particularly crucial for the $k$-search problem in domains of volatile financial markets, e.g., stock or cryptocurrency markets.
-In such applications, the ML predictions can frequently advise the wrong direction, which can result in drastic losses in capital relative to the best trade in hindsight.
+Motivated by the above direction of online algorithms with predictions, this paper aims to design learning-augmented algorithms for online search problems.
+This goal is particularly crucial for applications in volatile markets where ML predictions are useful when they are accurate but can frequently advise the wrong direction, resulting in drastic losses relative to the best trade in hindsight.